ToolJet/ToolJet/docs/docs/data-sources/appwrite.md

 You should also set the scope for access to a particular resource.
 Learn more about the **API keys and scopes** [here](https://appwrite.io/docs/keys).
 :::

-To connect Appwrite datasource to your ToolJet application, go to the data source manager on the left-sidebar and click on the `+` button.
-Select Appwrite from the list of available datasources, provide the credentials and click **Save**.
-It is recommended to check the connection by clicking on 'Test connection' button to verify if the service account can access Appwrite from the ToolJet server.
+To establish a connection with the Appwrite data source, you can either click on the `+Add new data source` button located on the query panel or navigate to the [Data Sources](https://docs.tooljet.com/docs/data-sources/overview) page from the ToolJet dashboard.

 <div style={{textAlign: 'center'}}>